Montenegrin journalist given prison term for libel

 Komnenic is an editor with Podgorica-based TV Vijesti and also works as a stringer for Reuters.

-The European Union has said it was following the case, and stressed that media freedom in Montenegro is a concern as it nears the start of accession talks in June this year.
+The European Union has said it is following the case, and stressed that media freedom in Montenegro is a concern as it nears the start of accession talks in June this year.
+A spokesman for EU Enlargement Commissioner Stefan Fuele was not immediately available for comment.

-The European Commission will continue to monitor the case and urged the authorities in Podgorica to ensure a safe environment for investigative journalism, said Peter Stano, a spokesman for EU Enlargement Commissioner Stefan Fuele.

-“The European Commission will accept no deviation on the part of countries aspiring to join from EU standards on freedom of expression and the media,” he said.

-Montenegro last year decriminalized libel as part of a string of reforms to clinch accession talks, but the change came after Komnenic’s conviction.
+Montenegro last year decriminalised libel as part of a string of reforms to clinch accession talks, but the change came after Komnenic’s conviction.

-“All necessary measures must be taken to ensure that judges apply European and international standards in their ruling. ...
-Old cases should be resolved in line with the spirit of the new legislation,” Stano said.

 Komnenic’s lawyer, Veselin Radulovic, said he had appealed to the Montenegrin High Court.
 He said Komnenic could also ask for a pardon from Montenegrin President Filip Vujanovic.